Red Museum: Plot

 Fox Mulder and Dana Scully are called in to investigate a number of kidnappings in Delta Glen, Wisconsin, where local teenagers have been found half-naked and drugged with either the phrase "He is one" or "She is one" written on their backs.
 Interviewing a kidnap victim, the agents initially suspect a nearby cult, the Church of the Red Museum, founded by vegetarian named Richard Odin.
 Mulder, Scully and the local sheriff, Mazeroski, attend a ceremony of the cult, causing Mulder to believe that members of the cult are walk-ins, people whose souls have been taken over by a spirit.

 After an altercation between the agents and four teenagers, including the Sheriff's son Rick and Rick's girlfriend Katie, Katie is kidnapped and found the next morning.
 On examination, her blood is found to contain an unknown alkaloid substance and high levels of scopolamine.
 Mulder and Scully conclude that only medical personnel would have access to scopolamine, leading them to increasingly suspect Odin, a former doctor.
 The agents bring Odin in for questioning but are interrupted by a confrontation outside, in which a large group of Red Museum members has blocked access to the local BBQ restaurant.

-An old man in a truck leads the agents to two men injecting growth serum into cattle.
+An old man in a truck leads the agents to two men injecting growth hormone into cattle.
 The old man believes the tainted beef is making the locals more violent and aggressive.
 That night, Jerrold Larson, the local doctor, is killed in a plane crash.
 An investigation turns up evidence that trace back to the kidnapped teens, implicating Larson.
 Meanwhile, one of the men injecting the cows is murdered by the Crew Cut Man.
 Mulder and Scully visit Beth, the mother of a kidnapped victim who reveals that Larson was giving her child "vitamin shots."
 Mulder notices light coming from the bathroom mirror and discovers a hidden room full of videotapes and a camera.